overwolf/overwolf.github.io/docs/api/overwolf-games-events-apex-legends.md

 #### *kill* note

-* Currently performing an execution has a chance to not catch a kill event.
-It is a known issue and we're currently working on a fix.
+* Currently performing an execution does not catch a kill event.
+If you want to correctly count the amount of kills despite this issue, please use the new `tabs` key in the match_info feature.
 * Furthermore, assist in a `knockdown` event currently is not supported, only for `elimination`.

 ## revive